fhunleth/embedded-elixir/content/post/2017-12-23-using-nifs-with-nerves.md

   %{calendar | calendar: new_calendar}
 end

-# This function will be replaced with out nif.
+# This function will be replaced with our NIF.
 def do_build_calendar(now_seconds, start_time_seconds, end_time_seconds, repeat, repeat_frequency_seconds) do
   Logger.warn "Using (very) slow calendar builder!" grace_period_cutoff_seconds = now_seconds - 60